In Yavneh News

 For 40 years, Yavneh has been a cornerstone of Jewish education in the South Bay, welcoming local families and providing a home for Jewish families from all over the world that are new to our area.
 This year, over 130 children rely on our community’s generosity to ensure they are in a safe, nurturing environment and receive a top-tier education.
 We are growing the Jewish leaders of tomorrow who will guide our community through both prosperous and challenging times.

-Every board member has committed to donating $1,800 to Yavneh this year, with several contributing more to ensure Yavneh’s success.
+At our retreat, the Board President compelled each of us to give $1800 or more to Yavneh and to find a meaningful gift that matches our passion for this school.
 I urge every Yavneh family to contribute $1,800 or more this year, and to become philanthropic ambassadors for the school.
 We are seeking donors who believe in Jewish Day School education, and the cultivation of future Jewish leaders.
 Opportunities to give include supporting our Walk-A-Thon on September 29th, as well as the annual campaign (more to come soon).
 If you or someone you know may be interested in supporting us, please reach out and we are happy to share more information about our wonderful school.
 Additionally, we welcome connecting with you or someone you know who can help secure our legacy through growing our endowment.

 As we mark October 7th, I pray for peace, for the release of the hostages, for our people, our school, our students, and for you.
 Let us be bold in our philanthropy to secure our future and that of our children—the future leaders of the Jewish people.